monmohan/xferspdy/README.md

 #### Supported today:
 * Command line utilities to diff and patch binary files
 * Library for fingerprint generation, rolling hash and block matching
+* *NEW* : For large files, fingerprint generation automatically switches to parallel mode wherein multiple go routines are used concurrently.
+For files > 20 MB, there is an improvement of ~50% compared to sequential fingerprint generation.

 Reference :
 [Rsync Algorithm] (https://rsync.samba.org/tech_report/node2.html)